Skip to main content Skip to secondary navigation

 • Training volunteers

-For questions about workshops and trainings, contact Pete Cerneka
+For questions about workshops and trainings, contact Kelly Beck

 Working with Minors Training

-All students and student groups working with children/minors (any person under the age of 18) must meet several requirements designed to protect the youth and Stanford students alike.
-The Office of Student Engagement is the primary office supporting students in indentifying the aspects of the University's policies for working with minors that pertain to their service project, including background check and training.
+All students and student groups working with minors (any person under the age of 18) must meet several requirements designed to protect the youth and Stanford students alike.
+The Office of Student Engagement is the primary office supporting students in identifying which aspects of the University's policies for working with minors pertain to their service project, including background check and training.
 Basic information about those requirements and links to resources are provided on this page.

 Copiers